Tabrizian/tabrizian.github.io/_posts/blog/2017-06-21-docker-multistage-builds.md

 ---

-In this post we'll talk about latest Docker feature, **MULTISTAGE BUILDS**.
+In this post we'll talk about latest Docker feature, **MULTI-STAGE BUILDS**.

 # Introduction